As a USC School of Music student, you’ll be studying and performing in some of the

 audio and video systems, variable acoustics and full lighting package and boasts two

 New York Steinway grand pianos and a Lynn Dobson Pipe Organ.

-of students, faculty and guest artists and will set a new standard for innovation
+the performance needs of students, faculty and guest artists and will set a new standard

-and energy efficiency in higher-education facilities.
-It is located adjacent to the
+for innovation and energy efficiency in higher-education facilities.
+It is located

 String Project Building